-7.6.4.9.1 The interior finish within the living units is evaluated separately from the interior finish in the corridor and egress routes and other public space.
-Classification of interior finish is based on the flame-spread rating of the interior finish in accordance with NFPA 255, Standard Method of Test of Surface Burning Characteristics of Building Materials.
+- 7.6.4.9.1 The interior finish within the living units is evaluated separately from the interior finish in the corridor and egress routes and other public space.
+Classification of interior finish is based on the flame-spread rating of the interior finish in accordance with ASTM E 84, Standard Test Method for Surface Burning Characteristics of Building Materials, or ANSI/UL 723, Standard for Test for Surface Burning Characteristics of Building Materials.
 The requirements apply to wall and ceiling finish materials as described in Section 10.2 (NFPA 101).
-Choose the safety parameter value in Worksheet 7.7.1 based on the interior finish material provided.
-For example, if the interior wall finish material has a flame spread rating of between 25 and 75, do not take the parameter value associated with a flame spread rating of less than 25 regardless of the presence of automatic sprinkler protection.
+Choose the safety parameter value in Worksheet 7.7.2 based on the interior finish material provided.
+For example, if the interior wall finish material has a flamespread rating of between 25 and 75, do not take the parameter value associated with a flame-spread rating of less than 25 regardless of the presence of automatic sprinkler protection.
 The mandatory values have been calibrated to take into consideration any sprinkler protection provided.
-Exposed portions of structural members complying with the requirements of Type IV(2HH) construction shall be permitted.

-7.6.4.9.2 Interior wall and ceiling finish materials tested in accordance with NFPA 265, Standard Methods of Fire Tests for Evaluating Room Fire Growth Contribution of Textile Coverings on Full Height Panels and Walls, or NFPA 286, Standard Methods of Fire Tests for Evaluating Contribution of Wall and Ceiling Interior Finish to Room Fire Growth, as permitted by Section 10.2 (NFPA 101), and meeting the criteria established in Section 10.2 (NFPA 101) for those test standards, shall be scored as Class A interior finish materials (flame spread ≤25).
+Exposed portions of structural members complying with the requirements of Type IV(2HH) construction shall be permitted. - 7.6.4.9.2 Interior wall and ceiling finish materials tested in accordance with NFPA 265, Standard Methods of Fire Tests for Evaluating Room Fire Growth Contribution of Textile or Expanded Vinyl Wall Coverings on Full Height Panels and Walls, or NFPA 286, Standard Methods of Fire Tests for Evaluating Contribution of Wall and Ceiling Interior Finish to Room Fire Growth, as permitted by Section 10.2 (NFPA 101), and meeting the